Water – The Lifeblood of Almonds

 - Using CIMIS to Determine Almond Water Demand (ETc)

-- California Almonds Outlook: Coping with Drought — Late-Season Irrigation Is Vital for Next Year’s Crop (April 2014)
+- California Almonds Outlook: Late-Season Irrigation is Vital for Next Year's Crop (June 2014)

-Trees can tolerate moderate drought stress during hullsplit, a two-week period prior to harvest, without risk of crop loss or long-term yield effects.
+Trees can tolerate moderate drought stress from the completion of kernel fill to 90% hullsplit without risk of crop loss or long-term yield effects.
 Moderate water stress at this time provides three additional benefits: 1) lower potential for hull rot; 2) a more uniform hullsplit, leading to an earlier harvest, when crop damage from rainfall is less likely; and 3) an earlier harvest, all of which can help minimize crop exposure to late-season navel orangeworm flights and potential aflatoxin contamination.

 Water Sources and Infrastructure